Outstanding Characteristics Of the Dorper

 These important characteristics are essential for proper selection.
 We don’t have to wonder how to achieve these as they are bred into the breed over the past 60 years.
 It is therefore our obligation to future generations, not to breed these characteristics out or select them out.

-So when you do your selection keep the following in mind:
+When you do your selection keep the following in mind

 It is claimed that the Dorper can lamb three times in two years.
 To achieve this, remember the following: